Skip to Content

 Core Dictionary Operations

-Once you’ve created a dictionary, you’ll need to interact with it.
+Once you have created a dictionary, you will need to interact with it.
 The core operations involve accessing, adding, updating, and removing key-value pairs.
-Mastering these patterns is essential for effectively using dictionaries in your programs.

 1. Accessing Values